 The cannabis strains include several winners of local cannabis competitions, as well as strains that are typical of what many Kiwis already consume.

 Zeacann's co-founder Chris Fowlie has been in the industry for over 25 years as co-founder of The Hempstore, president of New Zealand NORML, organiser of Auckland's annual J Day festival, and host of multiple cannabis competitions over the years.

 The deep and wide networks Chris has developed in the underground grower community give Zeacann unrivalled access to some of the best cannabis grown in New Zealand.

 "These strains could be gold nuggets, with traits or characteristics that put local growers on top or help unlock secrets of increased cannabinoid production, pest resistance or tolerance to local weather."

 The local strains procured by Zeacann may also be crossed with licensed strains obtained from Amsterdam's T.H.Seeds®.
-These include classic strains like Bubblegum and MK Ultra, high-CBD strains, and their latest selections like Gelato, French Cookies and Birthday Cake.
+These include classic strains like Bubblegum and MK Ultra, high-CBD strains, and their latest creations like French Cookies, Macaron™ and Stracciatella™.